friendica/red/doc/Connectors.md

 Please note that there are **no** privacy provisions on the OStatus network.
 Any message which is delivered to **any** OStatus member is visible to anybody in the world and will negate any privacy settings that you have in effect.
 These messages will also turn up in public searches.

+Since OStatus communications do not use authentication, if you select the profile privacy option to hide your profile and messages from unknown viewers, OStatus members will **not** be able to recieve your communications.

 To connect with an OStatus member insert their profile URL or Identity address into the Connect box on your [Contacts](contacts) page.

 The StatusNet connector may be used if you wish posts to appear on an OStatus site using an existing OStatus account.